2017 Beat launch will be the first introduction in this series of three cars…

 Chevrolet India is going through a tough time.
 All the cars sourced from the Chinese and South East Asian markets failed to get the desired results.
 The only car which has still managed to get some decent numbers for them has been the smart-looking Beat hatchback.
 The funky looks, motorcycle inspired dials and decent build quality have kept the car alive.

 To build on their largest selling small car, the US based maker is going to lend it a comprehensive update, after what seems like an eternity now!
-Unlike the global model, which receives a new-gen version, the 2017 Beat appears to be a facelift for India, and is based on the existing car.
+Unlike the global model, which receives a new-gen version, the 2017 Beat is more of a comprehensive facelift for India, and is based on the existing car.

 2017 Beat – New vs Old – Changes